civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 section: issue
 ---

+01:45:00 UTC

+The cause of the site outage has been identified as a failure to the resilient UPS systems and is still being mitigated.
+Engineers are on site and are progressing through the process of ensuring that power can be restored to the site without causing any subsequent interruptions.

+At the moment we don't have an ETA for the final power restoration and will be continuing to provide regular updates here.

+The next update will be at 02:15 UTC

+---

 01:15:00 UTC

 We hope to have an update on the work progress soon.
 At the latest, we hope to update at 00:45 UTC (in half an hour) if not sooner.